1 Detach from the existing

 # 4 Do nothing

-When we are not really doing anything and our brain is not bombarded with information and impressions, we are more likely see new connections 👀
+When we are not doing anything and our brain is not bombarded with information and impressions, we are more likely to see new connections 👀

 Creativity often comes from boredom.
 Giving your brain a break can spark new energy and leave room to make those connections you couldn’t see or didn’t know existed 🥱